-Discover Financial Services and Fair Isaac are not credit repair organizations as defined under federal or state law, including the Credit Repair Organizations Act.
+Discover Financial Services and Fair Isaac are not credit repair organization as defined under federal or state law, including the Credit Repair Organizations Act.
 Discover Financial Services and Fair Isaac do not provide "credit repair" services or assistance regarding "rebuilding" or "improving" your credit record, credit history or credit rating.

 Who Can Get a Credit Scorecard?

 You must be a U.S. resident or a resident of America Samoa, Guam, Northern Mariana Islands, Puerto Rico or the Virgin Islands to use Credit Scorecard.
 Also, you must be at least 18 years old.
 We reserve the right to refuse access to Credit Scorecard at any time.

 In some cases, you may not receive a Credit Scorecard.
 For example, your credit history may be too new; you may have a foreign address; or you may have key information that is mismatched or missing, such as an address change that has not been updated with the credit bureau.

 You authorize Discover to obtain your credit report and score from one or more credit bureaus.
 Unless you cancel this authorization, we'll pull fresh credit report information for you the later of every thirty days or the next time you log into your Credit Scorecard.